-Strategy 10.01D(1): Identify problem areas where invasive exotic vegetation may threaten the functional integrity of upland, wetland and aquatic ecosystems.
-Plant species included on the State of Florida's Noxious Weed List and on the Florida Exotic Pest Plant Council list for the central Florida region should be included in the inventory.
+Strategy 10.01D(1): The County shall ildentify problem areas where invasive exotic vegetation may threaten the functional integrity of upland, wetland and aquatic ecosystems.
+Emphasis shall be on invasive exotic pPlants species included on the State of Florida's Noxious Weed List and on but may also include those listed by the Florida Exotic Pest Plant Council list for the central Florida region should be included in the inventory.

-Strategy 10.01D(2): The County should consider prohibiting the planting of invasive exotic vegetation on the Florida Exotic Pest Plant Council's Category I list of invasive species for the central Florida region or its equivalent, and shall discourage plant nurseries from selling these species.
+Strategy 10.01D(2): The County should consider shall prohibiting the planting of invasive exotic vegetation on the Florida Exotic Pest Plant Council's Category I list of invasive species for the central Florida region or its equivalent-of invasive exotic plants for the central Florida region, and shall discourage plant nurseries from selling theose species.

-Strategy 10.01D(3): The County will utilize a Noxious Plant Control Ordinance to address control and eradication of those noxious and invasive plants specified by the Hernando County Board of County Commissioners as having the most egregious impacts on its resources and lands.
+Strategy 10.01D(3): The County shall maintain will utilize a Noxious Plant Control Ordinance to address control and eradication of those noxious and invasive plants specified by the Hernando County Board of County Commissioners as having the most egregious impacts on its resources and lands.
 The ordinance may address control of noxious plants on public and private lands.

-Strategy 10.01D(4): Develop and implement programs for removal of invasive exotic and noxious species from County-owned lands with emphasis on preserve lands and passive parks.
-The County may also participate with other agencies to assist in cooperative exotics removal projects that enhance both state and county lands.
+Strategy 10.01D(4): The County shall dDevelop and implement programs for removal of invasive exotic and noxious species from County-owned lands with emphasis on preserve lands and passive parks.
+The County may also participate with other agencies to assist in cooperative exotics-removal projects that enhance both state and county lands.
+Removal techniques may include herbicides, bio controls or manual techniques.

-Strategy 10.01D(5): Implement a public education program on the eradication of exotic or noxious species, and increase public awareness of the need to prevent and eliminate these species.
+Strategy 10.01D(5): The County shall i Implement a public education program on the eradication of exotic or noxious species, and increase public awareness of the need to prevent and eliminate these species.